By Neil Evans

 How to play it: Lovewillcomelater to win

-7. Amalgamation is terrific value in a very wide and open staying affair, back in grade fourth-up from a softer trailing draw.
-Came off two runs over the border to hit the line from further back at Lismore, and the extra trip is ideal.
-Can settle around midfield with cover, and only needs a clear crack at them from the 400m at good odds.
-9. Suit Day is another underrated runner having shown solid improvement in consecutive BM 66 runs at Tamworth.
+9. Suit Day is very underrated here having shown solid improvement in consecutive BM 66 runs at Tamworth, and has a 50 percent place record from 10 starts in soft going.
 10. Beta Better is an improving Gold Coast mare more than ready for this bigger test off two solid wins either side of the border, and blinkers are back on.
 1. Justice Served is drawn wide, but comes off a fighting win in deeper grade at Lismore well into the prep.
 Keep safe 2.
 Viadelamore who is hard fit and made up plenty of ground behind the former in that Lismore race just 10 days ago.
 3. Hurricane Rosie 19 days after an improving CL1 win at Ipswich, 5.
 Quick Buck taking on a deeper field behind back-to-back wins here, and Gold Coast mare 6.
 Giddy Gan’s Joy back in grade and drawn the fence; can all add plenty of value to trifecta and first fours.

 1. Master Artist is an improving four-year-old best suited here in another wide open race with a stack of chances.
 Bolted in his maiden at this track from off speed in winter before two fair efforts in Qld up to tougher BM 65 level.
 Ridden much quieter and ht the line in a CL1 here four weeks ago after being backed from $5.50 into $4.40.
 Will again settle back from this draw, and is at his best on rain-affected ground.
 3. Vendemmia is an improver who charged home to land his maiden here third-up.
 4. Patrioticintention gave nothing else a chance from the front in winning his maiden at Lismore 11 days ago, and drawn to lead again.
 7. Risk For Reward can improve further off a handy closing effort at Coffs; while 11.
 Beautiful Jo is another last-start maiden winner, and the best of the rest.